yasserbdj96/yasserbdj96/README.md

 ## Project Showcase
-[hiphp](https://github.com/yasserbdj96/hiphp) - Free & open source project for create a BackDoor to control PHP-based sites.</br></br>
+- [hiphp](https://github.com/yasserbdj96/hiphp) - Free & open source project for create a BackDoor to control PHP-based sites.</br></br>
-[ashar](https://github.com/yasserbdj96/ashar) - Free & open source project for text encryption with password protection.</br></br>
+- [ashar](https://github.com/yasserbdj96/ashar) - Free & open source project for text encryption with password protection.</br></br>
-[imbot](https://github.com/yasserbdj96/imbot) - create a bot to control any website.</br></br>
+- [imbot](https://github.com/yasserbdj96/imbot) - create a bot to control any website.</br></br>
-[ESP32-FTP-Server](https://github.com/yasserbdj96/ESP32-FTP-Server) - ESP32 FTP Server.</br></br>
+- [ESP32-FTP-Server](https://github.com/yasserbdj96/ESP32-FTP-Server) - ESP32 FTP Server.</br></br>
-[Progressive-Web-Apps](https://github.com/yasserbdj96/Progressive-Web-Apps) - PWA | Progressive Web Apps. https://yasserbdj96.github.io/Progressive-Web-Apps/</br></br>
+- [Progressive-Web-Apps](https://github.com/yasserbdj96/Progressive-Web-Apps) - PWA | Progressive Web Apps. https://yasserbdj96.github.io/Progressive-Web-Apps/</br></br>
-[MML](https://github.com/yasserbdj96/MML) - This project is to review all the movies that I watched since 2018, after I put the name of the movie or series in the src/my_list.json file, the bot will search for the poster and put it on the site https://yasserbdj96.github.io/MML/</br></br>
+- [MML](https://github.com/yasserbdj96/MML) - This project is to review all the movies that I watched since 2018, after I put the name of the movie or series in the src/my_list.json file, the bot will search for the poster and put it on the site https://yasserbdj96.github.io/MML/</br></br>
-[Followers-Bot-GithubAPI](https://github.com/yasserbdj96/Followers-Bot-GithubAPI) - This bot is programmed on GithubAPI in order to increase the number of followers on github, it follows about 9 people every 20 minutes, or about 600 every 24 hours, and follows those who follow me every 24 hours, and unfollows members who have been followed and did not follow me every week. https://yasserbdj96.github.io/Followers-Bot-GithubAPI/</br></br>
+- [Followers-Bot-GithubAPI](https://github.com/yasserbdj96/Followers-Bot-GithubAPI) - This bot is programmed on GithubAPI in order to increase the number of followers on github, it follows about 9 people every 20 minutes, or about 600 every 24 hours, and follows those who follow me every 24 hours, and unfollows members who have been followed and did not follow me every week. https://yasserbdj96.github.io/Followers-Bot-GithubAPI/</br></br>
-[fennec-framework](https://github.com/yasserbdj96/fennec-framework) - PHP-based Framework.</br></br>
+- [fennec-framework](https://github.com/yasserbdj96/fennec-framework) - PHP-based Framework.</br></br>
+- [safe-passwd](https://github.com/yasserbdj96/safe-passwd) - In order to save all passwords as a list that can be accessed securely with a high level of encryption.</br></br>

 <p align="center">